discord-modmail/modmail/docs/en/docs/security.md

 ## Reporting a Vulnerability

 Please report vulnerabilities on our [Discord](https://discord.gg/3f7jBUXdxw).
-If it is a sensitive issue, contact one of the @devs privately so we can ensure it remains private until it has been appropriately fixed.
+If it is a sensitive issue, contact one of the @devs privately, so we can ensure it remains private until it has been appropriately fixed.